Narcissists are notorious for their merciless manipulation of others to dominate and control them.

-How Does a Narcissist React When They Can’t Control You?
+How Does a Narcissist React When They Know You Have Figured them Out?

 - Anxiety: Displaying their anger indirectly.